zishanbilal/beam-dev/README.md

 Run this from the directory of the Gradle project you want to build.

-`docker run --rm -v "$PWD":/project -w /project --name gradle gradle:latest gradle <gradle-task>`
+`docker run --rm -v "$PWD":/project -w /project --name beam-dev zishanbilal/beam-dev gradle <gradle-task>`

 ### Instructions for a new Gradle release